opencve/opencve/docker/INSTALL.md

 DEFAULT_FROM_EMAIL = "OpenCVE.dev <no-reply@example.com>"
 ```

-If you keep the email backend as is (i.e "django.core.mail.backends.console.EmailBackend"), you can consult the emails that would be sent in the logs of the webserver container like this:
+If you keep the default email backend (i.e `django.core.mail.backends.console.EmailBackend`), you can consult the emails that would be sent in the logs of the webserver container like this:

 ```
 docker logs webserver
 ```

+#### Airflow settings

 Then, check the airflow configuration file: